fractaal/magi-mod-manager/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9488cb8874834fa48affc2a2d767bde5)](https://app.codacy.com/manual/fractaal/archon-mod-manager?utm_source=github.com&utm_medium=referral&utm_content=fractaal/archon-mod-manager&utm_campaign=Badge_Grade_Dashboard)

-<font color="red">Alpha stage</font>, features may break or not work at all!!!
+## Features may break or not work at all!!!

 [![Magi](https://imgur.com/E6KB7Er.jpg)](https://imgur.com/E6KB7Er)

-Hi!
+### Hi!
 Welcome to Magi, a Minecraft Forge mod manager that envisions to be an open-source alternative to apps like Twitch!
 It uses the Curseforge API to search for mods, just like Twitch, but less invasive and more transparent.

 #### Powered by mc-curseforge-api
 Magi's internal search function is powered by Mondanzo's [mc-curseforge-api](https://github.com/Mondanzo/mc-curseforge-api "mc-curseforge-api")!